darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 ## colored sliders

 By default the module's sliders are monochrome.
-However, two flavors of colored sliders can be enabled in [preferences > darkroom > white balance slider colors](../../preferences-settings/darkroom.md) or by clicking on the 'scene illuminant temp' section label in the module.
+However, two flavors of colored sliders can be enabled by clicking on the 'scene illuminant temp' section label in the module.

 no color (default)
 : The background of the sliders is not colored.